peetrike/Examples/src/quirks/readme.md

-# Collecion of PowerShell odd behaviour
+# Collection of PowerShell odd behavior

-Here are some examples of odd behaviour in Powershell.
+Here are some examples of odd behavior in Powershell.

 Look also: [PowershellTraps collection](https://github.com/nightroman/PowerShellTraps)